VarunGaneshan/VSD_Intern_VM/README.md

 <details>
  <summary> Work </summary>
-To install all the necessary tools required for this project.Refer to the course[^1]. to install Virtual box with Ubuntu 20.04+,allocate 6-8GB RAM,4CPU and 40GB Disk Space.Install the following tools:
+To install all the necessary tools required for this project.Refer to the course. to install Virtual box with Ubuntu 20.04+,allocate 6-8GB RAM,4CPU and 40GB Disk Space.Install the following tools:

 - iverilog
 - gtkwave